Fabrizio Ruggeri

 Fabrizio Ruggeri is an Italian statistician.
-He is Research Director at the National Research Council Istituto di matematica applicata e tecnologie informatiche (CNR-IMATI) in Milan, Italy.
 His work focusses on Bayesian methods, specifically robustness and stochastic process inference.
-He has done innovative work on sensitivity of Bayesian methods and incompletely specified priors.
-He has worked on Bayesian wavelet methods, and on a vast variety of applications to industrial problems.
-His publications include well over 150 refereed papers and book chapters, as well as five books.
+He has done innovative work on the sensitivity of Bayesian methods and incompletely specified priors.
+He has also worked on Bayesian wavelet methods, and on a vast variety of applications to industrial problems.
+His publications include well over 150 refereed papers and book chapters, as well as six books.